sastaffo/Assign1_LCA/README.md

 ## Brief:
 >To provide a program solution to the [Lowest Common Ancestor](https://en.wikipedia.org/wiki/Lowest_common_ancestor) problem.
 You are to implement a solution to the basic problem.
 >
->+You may assume that the graph is structured as a "binary tree" (as you explore the problem, you may find that this simplification helps you reach a solution).
+>-You may assume that the graph is structured as a "binary tree" (as you explore the problem, you may find that this simplification helps you reach a solution).
 You will find a great deal of sample code on how to solve this problem.
 >
->+It is not enough simply to find and hack together a solution and submit it to me.
+>-It is not enough simply to find and hack together a solution and submit it to me.
 My interest (and grading approach) is in how you build and validate your solution.
 This is now your opportunity to follow this model.
 >
 >
 >**You will be graded based on your adherence to the following procedure:**